readthedocs/readthedocs.org/docs/user/guides/setup/index.rst

 ⏩️ :doc:`Connecting your Read the Docs account to your Git provider </guides/connecting-git-account>`
     Steps to connect an account on |git_providers_or| with your Read the Docs account.

-⏩️ :doc:`Connecting your Git repository automatically </connected-accounts>`
+⏩️ :doc:`Configuring your Git repository automatically </connected-accounts>`
     Once your account is connected to your Git provider, adding and configuring a Git repository **automatically** is possible for |git_providers_and|.

-⏩️ :doc:`Connecting your Git repository manually </guides/git-integrations>`
+⏩️ :doc:`Configuring your Git repository manually </guides/git-integrations>`
     If you are connecting a Git repository from another provider (for instance Gitea or Codeberg), this guide tells you how to add and configure the Webhook **manually**.